getpatchwork/patchwork/docs/development/installation.md

 **NOTE:** If you see an error like the below:

     ERROR: Couldn't connect to the Docker daemon at http+docker://localunixsocket - is it running?

 ensure you have correctly installed Docker, added your user to the `docker` group, and started the daemon, per the [Docker documentation][ref-docker].

+**NOTE:** If you see an error like the below:

+    py.error.EACCES: [Permission denied]: open('/home/patchwork/patchwork/.tox/py27-django18/.tox-config1', 'w')

+your host user account is likely using a different UID to the one hardcoded in the Dockerfile.
+You can confirm this like so:

+    $ echo $UID
+    1234

+If this is something other than `1000`, you must must modify the `Dockerfile` found in `tools/docker` to use your UID and then rebuild:

+    $ sed -i "/ARG UID=/c\ARG UID=$(echo $UID)" tools/docker/Dockerfile
+    $ docker-compose build web

+This change must be retained in the event that you rebuild the container.
+You can "hide" the change from Git like so:

+    $ git update-index --assume-unchanged tools/docker/Dockerfile
+    $ git update-index --skip-worktree tools/docker/Dockerfile

+This should be resolved in a future release when we support docker-compose 2.1 syntax in `docker-compose.yml`.

 ## Vagrant-Based Installation